 - Seven percent of Democratic registered voters approve of how Trump is handling his job as president.
 Republican registered voters, on the other hand, overwhelmingly support how he is managing the presidency (88%).

-A majority of Americans (63%) are concerned about the direction of the country, while just 24% say the country is heading in the right direction.
+Sixty-three percent of Americans say the country is heading off on the wrong track, while just 25% say the country is heading in the right direction.